-Best Sega Forever Games
+These are the best Sega Forever games you can play on your phone

-Sega deserves much praise for Sega Forever, the new campaign that has been delivering classic Sega titles to the Google Play Store on a monthly basis.

-All the games are free to play with ad support, meaning you'll have to contend with those pop-up ads between levels and when you save.
-If you love a game and want an ad-free gaming experience, you can unlock the paid version for $2.
+Sega deserves a lot of praise for Sega Forever, the campaign that delivered classic Sega titles to the Google Play Store.
+All the games are free to play with ads, meaning you'll have to contend with pop-up ads between levels and whenever you save.
+If you love a game and want an ad-free gaming experience, you can unlock the premium version for $2.

-The touchscreen emulation for controls is pretty decent, but Sega has added controller support for most of the titles, so if you have a Bluetooth controller for Android, you're good to go.
+The touchscreen emulation for controls is pretty decent, but Sega has also added controller support for most of the titles, so if you have a Bluetooth controller for Android, you're good to go.

-Though there are more than 20 games in the growing collection of Sega Forever-branded titles, these are the best of the best.
+Though there are more than 20 games in the growing collection of Sega Forever-branded titles, these are the best of the bunch.
+We have included links to the ones who didn't make the cut at the bottom.
+Unfortunately, Sega seems to have abandoned the Sega Forever project, as no new games have been added since 2019.
+That doesn't mean they never will, but it seems unlikely at this point that Sega will be reviving Forever any time soon.

+Nintendo had Zelda.
+In response, Sega had Beyond Oasis.
+In this action RPG, you play as Prince Ali as he journeys across a magical land filled with ogres, zombies, wizards, and epic boss battles against gigantic rock monsters and dragons.

+The gameplay and combat are spot-on, and there's a variety of weapons you can collect.
+The game starts after Ali finds a golden armlet that once belonged to a wizard who waged war against the wearer of the silver armlet.
+The gold armlet lets Ali summon four spirits, which must be discovered by exploring the lands of Oasis.
+If you've never played this game back in the day but love great action-adventure games like Zelda, absolutely check out Beyond Oasis.

 Comix Zone Classic